web-dev-london/rest_api/README.md

     •	POST /api/inventory/orders: Create a new order.
     •	GET /api/inventory/orders: List all orders.
     •	GET /api/inventory/orders/[id]: Retrieve a specific order by ID.
     • PUT /api/inventory/orders: Update an order by ID.
     • DELETE /api/inventory/orders: Delete an order by ID.

-    •	Useful For:

-Warehouse management, small businesses, or point-of-sale systems.
+-   **Useful For:** Warehouse management, small businesses, or point-of-sale systems.

 # Endpoints Documentation